jungomi/xxhash-wasm/README.md

 | 100,000,000 bytes         | 0.31 ops/sec       | 0.13 ops/sec       | 27.84 ops/sec           | ***34.56 ops/sec***     |

 `xxhash-wasm` outperforms `xxhashjs` significantly, the 32-bit is up to 90 times faster (generally increases as the size of the input grows), and the 64-bit is up to 350 times faster (generally increases as the size of the input grows).

 The 64-bit version is the faster algorithm but there is a small degree of overhead involved in using BigInts, and so it retains a performance advantage over all lengths over xxhashjs and the 32-bit algorithm above ~1000 bytes.

-`xxhash-wasm` also significantly outperforms Node's built-in hash algorithms, making it suitable for use in a wide variety of situations.
+`xxhash-wasm` also significantly outperforms Node's built-in hash algorithms, making it suitable for use in a wide variety of situations, where non-cryptographic hashes are acceptable.
 Benchmarks from an x64 MacBook Pro running Node 17.3:

 | String length             | Node `crypto` md5  | Node `crypto` sha1 |  xxhash-wasm 64-bit     |
 | ------------------------: | ------------------ | ------------------ | ----------------------- |